Murine coronavirus: Infection

 When coronavirus infects the host cell, its spike protein (S) binds to the receptor on the surface of the host cell, which enables the virus to enter the cell.
 The spike protein is cut by the host's protease at all stages of the formation, transportation and infection of the new cell.
 The domain that helps the external membrane of the virus fuse with the cell membrane is exposed to facilitate infection.
 The host cell receptor used by rat coronavirus is generally CEACAM1 (mCEACAM1).
 The type of infected tissue and the time at which the spike protein is cut vary according to the virus strain.
 Among them is S1 in the spike protein of MHV-A59.
 The cleavage site of S2 is cut by proteases such as furin in the host cell when the virus is produced and assembled, and when the virus infects a new cell, further cleavage in the lysosomal pathway is also required for successful infection.
 The ocyrosin of MHV-2 does not have the S1/S2 cleavage site and is not cut during the assembly process.
 Its infection depends on cleavage of the spike protein by endosomal enzymes.
-MHV-JHM (especially the more virulent JHM.SD and JHM-cl2), which infects nerve tissue, may not require surface exposure.
-The body can infect the cell, that is, it can achieve membrane fusion without binding to the cell receptor, so it can infect structures in the nervous system with little expression of mCEACAM1, and its infection may mainly depend on the cutting of its spike protein by the cell surface protease.
+MHV-JHM (especially the more virulent JHM.SD and JHM-cl2), which infects nerve tissue, can infect cells and achieve membrane fusion without binding to the cell receptor, so it can infect structures in the nervous system with little expression of mCEACAM1, and its infection may mainly depend on the cutting of its spike protein by the cell surface protease.

 When rat hepatitis viruses of different strains infects cells at the same time, template switching can occur while genetic replication is carried out, resulting in gene recombination, which may be important for the evolution of viral diversity.